What you should do if your identity has been stolen:

 - Call 303-660-7500 and a deputy will respond to take a report and investigate the crime.
 Use this method if you have information that can be followed-up on by a local law enforcement agency.

-- Report the crime on-line – This report will not be used to start an investigation.
-It is only for your records and for getting reimbursed and to satisfy your bank’s or insurance company’s requirements.
+- Report the crime on-line – This report is for financial records only, and no follow-up investigation will be conducted.
+It is only for your records, for getting reimbursed and to satisfy your bank’s or insurance company’s requirements.

 Other things to do:

 - Limit the impact: Notify banks, businesses and credit bureaus of the theft.